brutal-org/brutal/book/01-04-build.md

 In order to build BRUTAL with the GNU toolchain you will need to build the x86_64-elf binutils.
 This can be done by running the script in ``meta/toolchain/gnu/build.sh``.

-After building the binutils you can build BRUTAL by running
+After building the binutils you can build BRUTAL by running:

 ``make run CONFIG_TOOLCHAIN=gnu``